Patio Refresh: A Dreamy Escape

 The Refresh Begins

+I moved the outdoor rug to create a “room” where we, and our furniture, could gather around.
 With the furniture in place, I moved on to the greenery.
-I love the look of plants, but not the upkeep, so I sourced a few realistic faux plants and found modern pots that brought in some visual interest.
-Still, the patio was feeling a little sterile... plain, beige, with cooler colors.
+I love the look of plants, but my black thumb can’t keep any alive, so I sourced a few realistic faux plants that brought in some visual interest.
+Still, the patio was feeling a little sterile... plain, beige, and cooler colors.
 It felt a little safe.
-It needed life, warmth, and layers.
-I had kept the plant-printed pillows from my previous outdoor furniture but I realized I had to replace them because I feel like pillows were the first thing to really change up this look.
+It needed warmth and layers.
+I had kept the plant-printed pillows from my previous outdoor furniture but I realized I had to replace them because I felt like pillows were the first things that were really going to change up this look.

 Furniture set with a coffee table, greenery, and green & blue tropical pillows.